 You’re riding the trains to work, being packed in by the station attendant until the passengers are squished together like sardines in a can.
-Once you get to your destination, friendly public service announcements are coming over the loudspeakers, “Please make sure you take all your belongings with you.”
+Once you get to your destination, friendly public service announcements gently remind you in all languages: “Please make sure you take all your belongings with you.”

-Out of the station, J-Pop filters over loudspeakers you can’t see.
+Out of the station, J-Pop filters over hidden loudspeakers.
 The latest idol group is promoting a new album.
 “Yoroshiku onegaishimasu!”

 The shops haven’t opened yet, but display windows have lots of kawaii things for sale.
 Ooh, a Hello Kitty handbag.
 Nice!

 Living in Japan has its perks and quirks.
 One of the best thing I’ve done is become financially savvy in the ten years I’ve been living here.
 I’ve learned to be more responsible with my money and be more efficient with my time.